SukkoPera/Fixteen/README.md

 The actual 4464 RAM chips have been out of production for ages but they can be bought supercheap on AliExpress & similar sites, making this board very affordable to build for everyone.
 Let's say 10€?
 So get them second-hand and be happy :).

-U6 and U7 are not related to the RAM expansion.
-They rather provide protection for the TED from ESD (Electrostatic Discharge) coming in through the joystick ports (which is of the most common causes of TED failures).
+U6 and U7 are not related to the RAM expansion and are optional: they provide protection for the TED from ESD (Electrostatic Discharge) coming in through the joystick ports (which is one of the most common causes of TED failures).
 I had some space on the board and thought they would be a nice addition but they are small components, so just don't bother soldering them if you don't feel comfortable doing it.

 You can connect a switch to U2 if you want to be able to switch back to 16 kB without having to open the case again.
 Honestly I just wouldn't bother, there is virtually no software that requires no more than 16 kB and it should just be fixed if this is really the case.